Shopify/Klint/docusaurus/docs/2-core-concepts/lifecycle.md

 ## Basic Usage: Just Draw

-At its simplest, Klint only requires a `draw` function:
+At its simplest, Klint only requires a `draw` function.
+Klint is thought to go through each frame, which is essential for making creative coding tools and apps.
+If you are making generative art or long-running sketches, prefer the use of the actual time and delatTime to make frame-indepedent animations :

 ```jsx
 function SimpleSketch() {